 Large-scale immersive installations

-Judith Barry, Professor and Director of Art, Culture and Technology, is creating Something in Mind, a new work and the centerpiece of a solo exhibition.
+Judith Barry, Professor and Director of the Program in Art, Culture and Technology (ACT), is creating Something in Mind, a new work and the centerpiece of a solo exhibition.
 Something in Mind examines relationships between media types and audience habits.
 The work includes images of viewing spaces across time, including medieval monasteries, panoramas, virtual reality (VR), home video rentals and more, charting transformations in shared social spaces as they have evolved in relationship to audience habits.

-Judith Barry is Director of the Program in Art, Culture and Technology and Professor of Architecture at MIT.
+Judith Barry is Professor and Director of the Program in Art, Culture and Technology (ACT) at MIT.
 Barry utilizes a research-based methodology to explore a wide range of topics.
 Both the form and the content of her work evolve as the research proceeds.
 She often makes use of installation, in various forms, as a way to combine many of her disparate interests.
 These immersive environments are based on experiments incorporating architecture, sculpture, performance, theater, film/video/new media, graphics and interactivity.